DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 ## Introduction

-The Internet and dating websites have had a strong impact on the nature of seductive relationships over a short period of time.
+The internet and dating websites have had a strong impact on the nature of seductive relationships over a short period of time.
 This statement, which is not strictly deterministic, is based on a series of observations.
 Over the last 15 years or so, new means of meeting, flirting and falling in love have appeared -- all behind multiple screens.
 The traditional methods and timescale of seduction have been turned upside down.
-On the Internet you become acquainted with others from the inside out and many fall in love with these ‘strangers.’
+On the internet you become acquainted with others from the inside out and many fall in love with these ‘strangers.’
 In 1998, the movie *You’ve Got Mail* very explicitly put a story and images to this new phenomenon.